 The Client – the person or business instructing the works (and in so doing, and accepting the quote, agrees to/accepts the following terms and conditions.)

-1) Notice of the Right to Cancel “Cooling off period” – the client has a minimum of 14 days to cancel the contract (in writing) from acceptance date.
+1. ‘Notice of the Right to Cancel’ – the Client has a min.
+7 days to cancel the contract (in writing) from acceptance date.

-3) All works will be in accordance with the current British Standard 3998 ‘Tree Work Recommendations’ where possible unless specified otherwise.
+3. All works will be in accordance with the current British Standard 3998 ‘Tree Work Recommendations’ where possible unless specified otherwise.
 Dimensions specified are approximate and, wherever possible, will be to the nearest appropriate pruning point.

 a.
 Amendments to works required prior to arriving on site, or b.
 Changes in site / ground conditions since the original visit, or c.
 Additional works requested / required whilst on site

-6) All arisings (inc. twigs / branches / woodchips / logs / trunks / foliage etc) will be removed from site and become the property of the contractor unless specifically stated otherwise in the quotation.
+6. All arisings (Inc. twigs / branches / woodchips / logs / trunks / foliage etc.) will be removed from site and become the property of the Contractor unless specifically stated otherwise in the quotation.

 a.
 Whether the tree(s) are the subject of a Tree Preservation Order

-b.
-Whether the trees are located within a Conservation Area The contractor will also consider whether a Felling Licence is required from the Forestry Commission (FC) or if any other permissions / consultations are required, i.e. Natural England / Environment Agency.
-NB Please note, if the contractor undertakes the necessary LPA application / notification an appropriate administrative charge of £25 may be incurred.
+c.
+The Contractor will also consider whether a Felling Licence is required from the Forestry Commission (FC) or if any other permissions / consultations are required, i.e. Natural England / Environment Agency.
+NB Please note, if the Contractor undertakes the necessary LPA application / notification an appropriate administrative charge of £25 may be incurred.
 Similarly, a charge may be incurred for obtainment of a FC felling licence.

 a.
-Wildlife and Countryside Act
+Wildlife and Countryside Act 1981

 b.
-Countryside and Rights of Way Act
+Countryside and Rights of Way Act 2000

-c.
-Conservation of Habitats and Species Regs.
-This legislation requires the contractor to assess the impact of the works which may result in works being delayed because of nesting birds, roosting bats or similar being present.
+d.
+This legislation requires the Contractor to assess the impact of the works which may result in works being delayed as a result of nesting birds, roosting bats or similar being present.